erg-lang/erg/doc/zh_CN/syntax/22_subroutine.md

 ```

 As a note, the type of `.some_method` is `Ref!(T(N ~> N+X)). ({X}) => () | N, X: Nat`.
-For methods that do not have `ref!`, i.e., are deprived of ownership after application, the type argument transition (`~>`) cannot be used.
+For 方法 that do not have `ref!`, i.e., are deprived of ownership after application, the type argument transition (`~>`) cannot be used.

 If ownership is taken, it is as follows.